rafaeleufrasio/lightning/README.txt

                        from the prior for each chain iteration and each parallel chain.

 NOTES:
-  Lightning does not save the output MCMC data into a well structured .fits file.
-It instead saves it as the raw MCMC chain.
+  Lightning saves the output as the raw MCMC chain.
 To compute most parameters of interest, the chain will have to be input into the MCMC_savefits_X.pro file, where X is the attenuation curve used.
-We do not document this process here, but will document and streamline this in the upcoming version of Lightning.
+We do not document this process here, but will document and streamline it in the upcoming version of Lightning.